Star-Studded Musical Nights in New York

 • Gratuities to wait staff in restaurants during group meals

-• The assistance of an ATA tour manager
+• The assistance of an ATA travel director

 • The assistance of an ATA professional travel team to assist with pre-trip questions, travel arrangements, including flights, and other services